hingfirewatch/P3I-HING/docs/Project Framework.md

 Recommendations
  Converse with higher management about rules of engagement and options available.
 Request that these tools not be readily available due to authorization concerns, long access wait times, technical problems, learning environment, and update them about expectations.

+For access to additional State and Federal add it is essential that HIEMA gives access to reports and city data.

 It is recommended that these topics be covered before starting the project:
 ·	Set budget
 ·	Authorization and access to systems and datasets